elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-difference-between-dehydration-reactions-and-hydrolysis-reactions-in-the-polymerization-process.md

 url: /learn/education-studies/questions/what-is-the-difference-between-dehydration-reactions-and-hydrolysis-reactions-in-the-polymerization-process
 score: -1.0
 related_article1:
-    id: 161787
+    id: 161793
-    title: How do the structures of DNA and RNA differ, and what are their respective functions?
+    title: >-
+        What is the role of proteins and nucleic acids in cell signaling?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-the-structures-of-dna-and-rna-differ-and-what-are-their-respective-functions
+    url: /learn/education-studies/questions/what-is-the-role-of-proteins-and-nucleic-acids-in-cell-signaling
 related_article2:
-    id: 161786
+    id: 161791
+    title: >-
-    title: What are the primary functions of proteins in biological systems?
+        What is the role of carbohydrates and lipids in energy storage?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-primary-functions-of-proteins-in-biological-systems
+    url: /learn/education-studies/questions/what-is-the-role-of-carbohydrates-and-lipids-in-energy-storage
 related_article3:
-    id: 161791
+    id: 161784
+    title: >-
-    title: What is the role of carbohydrates and lipids in energy storage?
+        What role do glycosidic linkages play in the structure of disaccharides and polysaccharides?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-carbohydrates-and-lipids-in-energy-storage
+    url: /learn/education-studies/questions/what-role-do-glycosidic-linkages-play-in-the-structure-of-disaccharides-and-polysaccharides
 related_article4:
-    id: 161780
+    id: 161783
-    title: What are the four main classes of biological molecules?
+    title: >-
+        Describe the structure and function of monosaccharides, providing examples such as glucose and ribose.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-four-main-classes-of-biological-molecules
+    url: /learn/education-studies/questions/describe-the-structure-and-function-of-monosaccharides-providing-examples-such-as-glucose-and-ribose
 related_article5:
-    id: 161794
+    id: 161788
-    title: How does molecular structure facilitate function in biological molecules?
+    title: >-
+        What is the role of hydrophilic and hydrophobic interactions in the structure of lipids?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-molecular-structure-facilitate-function-in-biological-molecules
+    url: /learn/education-studies/questions/what-is-the-role-of-hydrophilic-and-hydrophobic-interactions-in-the-structure-of-lipids
 ---

 &nbsp;